The ties that bind

 Perez-Wilson’s parents were already living in the Madison area at that time.
 They had left their daughter with family in Mexico, hoping to work for a few years, save up money and return to her.
 But when they became pregnant with Karen’s younger brother, they knew they couldn’t wait any longer to reunite.
 So Perez-Wilson’s mother went back home to fetch her.

 It would take them two attempts to get across the border.
 But since then, the family has built a life in Wisconsin.
 Her parents had three more children, all American-born citizens.
 Karen Perez-Wilson is the first person in her family to graduate from high school.
 Since getting an associate degree at Madison College, she’s been working on her bachelor’s degree at UW-Madison, with hopes of becoming a lawyer.
-In the meantime, she also works as a para educator with the Middleton Cross Plains School District, where her siblings go to school.
+In the meantime, she also works as a para educator with a local school district.

 Her efforts have been been made easier in recent years by the Deferred Action for Childhood Arrivals program (or DACA), which allows her to legally work and drive.